Emperor Mingyuan of Northern Wei: Early life

 Meanwhile, Emperor Daowu had, because of Tuoba Shao's crimes, imprisoned Tuoba Shao's mother Consort Helan and planned to execute her.
 Consort Helan sent her son a message, asking him to save her.
 In response, Tuoba Shao assassinated Emperor Daowu and then tried to take over as emperor, and he tried to seize the troops.
 Tuoba Si, upon hearing this news, returned to Pingcheng but hid himself, while trying to gather supporters gradually.
 Tuoba Shao tried to seek him out to kill him, but the imperial guards gradually shifted to Tuoba Si's side, and the imperial guards arrested Tuoba Shao and presented him to Tuoba Si.
 Tuoba Si executed Tuoba Shao, Consort Helan, and Tuoba Shao's associates.
 He then took the throne as Emperor Mingyuan.

 Early reign

 Emperor Mingyuan, contrary to his father's dictatorial style, instituted a council of eight officials to advise him on all important decisions, with the intent to hear different opinions and then take informed actions.
 The council mostly constituted of ethnic Xianbei from his tribe, but also included Han and other ethnicities.
 This became a tradition that was followed by his descendants as well.

-However, while he was known as being much more lenient than his father, he also did not tolerate wrongdoing on his advisors' part.
-For example, in 413, one of his key advisors, Tuoba Qu (拓拔屈) the Marquess of Yuancheng, suffered a major defeat at the hands of Xia forces, and then, once demoted to governorship of Bing Province (并州, modern central and southern Shanxi), failed to carry out his task competently, and Emperor Mingyuan executed him.
+At the time of Emperor Mingyuan's ascension to power, the paranoia and violence of Tuoba Gui's late reign had caused many problems within Northern Wei, with the officials described as idle and arrogant, the law as not properly enforced, crime so common that criminals would act in public without fear of repercussions, and many people too afraid to go outside in alleyways.
+Emperor Mingyuan established officials to hear the people's lawsuits and ensure that legal cases were judged fairly, restored officials who had earlier been removed from office, and issued government relief for the people's hardships.
+Due to this, many of the problems of Tuoba Gui's later years were eliminated.